glycerine/spin_paxos/README.md

 Notes: I actually don't recommend starting here.
-The conceit of this algorithm being "discovered" by an archeologist, and expressed mostly in terms of an extensive metaphor for a parliament, makes it hard to follow.
+The conceit of this algorithm being "discovered" by an archeologist, and expressed mostly in terms of an extensive metaphor for a Greek parliament, makes it hard to follow.

 This is the widely acknowledged reason for the idea that Paxos is hard to understand.
-You should be aware of this paper so you know _why_ it was considered hard to understand (and to this day, maintains that reputation), but if you start with 1) or 2) above, you'll be fine.
+So, you should be aware of this paper so you know _why_ it was considered hard to understand (and to this day, maintains that reputation), but if you start with 1) or 2) above, you'll be fine.